 Audit Committee.
-The Board has established an Audit Committee consisting of our four independent directors.
-As restructured in February of 2004, the purpose of the Audit Committee is (i) to assist the Board in fulfilling its oversight of the integrity of the Company's financial statements, the Company's compliance with legal and regulatory requirements, the qualifications and independence of the Company's independent registered public accountants and the performance of the Company's independent registered public accountants and the Company's internal audit function and (ii) to prepare any audit committee reports required by the Securities Exchange Commission to be included in the Company's annual proxy statement.
+The Board has established an Audit Committee consisting of three of our independent directors.
+The purpose of the Audit Committee is (i) to assist the Board in fulfilling its oversight of the integrity of the Company's financial statements, the Company's compliance with legal and regulatory requirements, the qualifications and independence of the Company's independent registered public accountants and the Company's internal audit function and (ii) to prepare any audit committee reports required by the Securities Exchange Commission to be included in the Company's annual proxy statement.
 The Audit Committee is directly responsible for the appointment, compensation, retention and oversight of the work of the Company's independent registered public accountants and approves in advance, or adopts appropriate procedures to approve in advance, all audit and non-audit services provided by the independent registered public accountants.
 The Board has determined that each member of the Audit Committee is "financially literate", as that term is defined in the listing requirements of the New York Stock Exchange, and that each member of the committee is an "audit committee financial expert", as that term is defined in Item 401(h) of Regulation S-K. The Audit Committee acts under a written charter adopted by the Board.
 A copy of the Audit Committee Charter is available on our website.
-Mr. Africk, Mr. Benton, Mr. Robinson and Mr. Schuman currently serve on the Audit Committee, with Mr. Africk serving as chairman.
+Mr. Africk, Mr. Benton and Mr. Schuman currently serve on the Audit Committee, with Mr. Africk serving as chairman.
 Mr. Schuman was appointed on March 1, 2005 to serve on the Audit Committee.
-During 2004, there were five meetings of the Audit Committee.
+In October of 2005, Mr. Robinson resigned from the Audit Committee.
+We retained Legg Mason Wood Walker, Mr. Robinson's employer, to provide investment banking services in connection with our preferred share offering.
+As a consequence, Mr. Robinson was not considered "independent" for purposes of service on the Audit Committee.
+During 2005, there were six meetings of the Audit Committee.

 Compensation Committee.
 The Board has established a Compensation Committee consisting of our four independent directors.
 The Compensation Committee is charged with determining compensation for our chief executive officer and making recommendations to the Board with respect to the compensation of other officers.
 The Compensation Committee acts under a written charter adopted by the Board.
 A copy of the Compensation Committee Charter is available on our website.
 Mr. Africk, Mr. Benton, Mr. Robinson and Mr. Schuman currently serve on the Compensation Committee, with Mr. Africk serving as chairman.
 Mr. Schuman was appointed on March 1, 2005 to serve on the Compensation Committee.
-During 2004, there were four meetings of the Compensation Committee.
+During 2005, there were three meetings of the Compensation Committee.

 Nominating and Corporate Governance Committee.
 The Board has established a Nominating and Corporate Governance Committee consisting of our four independent directors.
-The Nominating and Corporate Governance Committee makes recommendations to the Board of changes in the size of the Board or any committee of the Board, recommends individuals for the Board to nominate for election as directors, recommends individuals for appointment to committees of the Board, establishes procedures for the Board's oversight of the evaluation of the Board and management, and develops and recommends corporate governance quidelines.
+The Nominating and Corporate Governance Committee makes recommendations to the Board of changes in the size of the Board or any committee of the Board, recommends individuals for the Board to nominate for election as directors, recommends individuals for appointment to committees of the Board, establishes procedures for the Board's oversight of the evaluation of the Board and management, and develops and recommends corporate governance guidelines.